FAQ About Chambers Rescue

 Are vintage ovens small?

 For example, a Chambers stove can cook a 25lb turkey or 40lbs of ribs without any problem.
-For bakers, you may need a smaller cookie tray, but it’s a small price to pay for better tasting cookies!
+For bakers, you may need a smaller baking sheet, but it’s a small price to pay for better tasting cookies!

 FAQ About Selling Your Vintage Stove